Docker vs. Containerd: A Quick Comparison (2023)

 docker run --name webserver -p 80:80 -d nginx

-This of course goes through all of those steps, telling Docker CLI about what we want to do, which then goes to the Docker Daemon, and then finally reaches containerd at some point.
-With nerdctl, we can tell containerd directly to start our container, with a command like:
+This, of course, goes through all of those steps, telling Docker CLI about what we want to do, which then goes to the Docker Daemon, and then finally reaches containerd at some point.
+With nerdctl, we can tell Containerd directly to start our container with a command like:

 nerdctl run --name webserver -p 80:80 -d nginx

-nerdctl has the added benefit that it can give us access to the newest features implemented into containerd.
-For example, we can work with encrypted container images, a rather new feature in 2022, that will eventually be implemented into regular Docker commands too.
-However, these features are still experimental, not necessarily safe for real-world workloads yet.
+However, these features are still experimental and unsafe for production workloads.
 So nerdctl isn't geared toward end-users.
-It's also a tool aimed at developers or system administrators that want an easy way to test or debug containerd's features.
-That is, they can quickly test things with simple nerdctl commands, rather than complex API instructions, as we mentioned earlier when discussing the ctr utility.
+It's also a tool aimed at developers or system administrators who want an easy way to test or debug Containerd's features.
+That is, they can quickly test things with simple nerdctl commands rather than complex API instructions, as we mentioned earlier when discussing the ctr utility.

 So there we have it!
 Hopefully, this clears up the mystery about what Docker is, how it's built, and what containerd is.